antonsamper/gulp-boilerplate-with-angular/README.md

 # Starter boilerplate with gulp.js
-A clean and simple opinionated starter boilerplate with gulp.js baked in.
+A clean and simple opinionated starter boilerplate using gulp.js.

 To start using the boilerplate, run `npm i` and `bower i` and the  run one of the tasks.